yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/intermediate/04-hol-3-deploy-backend-apps/README.md

 ## 4. Bind apps to Service Registry

 Applications need to communicate with each other.
-As we learnt in [section before](../07-asa-e-components-overview/service-registry/README.md) ASA-E internally uses Tanzu Service Registry for dynamic service discovery.
+ASA-E internally uses Tanzu Service Registry for dynamic service discovery.
+For details, please reference [Use Tanzu Service Registry](https://learn.microsoft.com/azure/spring-apps/how-to-enterprise-service-registry).
 To achieve this, required services/apps need to be bound to the service registry using the commands below:

 ```shell
 az spring service-registry bind --app ${PAYMENT_SERVICE_APP}